 Many times the freezer gets forgotten.
 Most people just use it to keep their frozen treats cold and leave it at that.
-The freezer is an AWESOME tool when it comes to saving money and cutting down on food waste.
+A freezer is an AWESOME tool when it comes to saving money and cutting down on food waste.
 If you’re super busy, and weeknight meals need to happen in a flash, spend a day making dinners for the week and throw them in the freezer.
-You can pretty much freeze anything, and it really makes a difference in your food budget.
+You can pretty much freeze anything, and it makes a difference in your food budget.

 4. Shop the Sales

 Most grocery stores have an online or paper sale flyer.
 Use these to your advantage!
 Before you go grocery shopping see what produce is on sale that week.
 Build your meals around the items that are cheaper that week.
 This technique will have you eating seasonally which is good for your health and your wallet.
 Foods that are in season are at the peak of their nutritional profile as well as being cheaper than other produce that isn’t in season.

 Also, if your store has a bulk section, take advantage of that.
-This allows you to buy items like grains, flours, nuts, and seeds in the amounts that you need.
+This allows you to buy items like grains, flour, nuts, and seeds in the amounts that you need.
 If you only need a little for one recipe, you don’t have to waste money or food on a whole container.
 If you do need a lot, bulk options usually are cheaper than the regular choices.
 Just make sure to double-check, so you aren’t spending more than you want.